-- Do not use deep cycle batteries.
-Engines must use a marine starting battery with 1000 MCA, 800 CCA or 180 Ah. - When connecting engine battery, hex nuts must be used to secure battery leads to battery posts.
+- Do not use deep-cycle batteries.
+Engines must use a marine starting battery with 1000 MCA, 800 CCA, or 180 Ah. - When connecting the engine battery, hex nuts must be used to secure battery leads to battery posts.
 Torque nuts to specification.

-Description Nm lb. in. lb. ft.
-Hex nuts 13.5 120
+Description Nm lb-in. lb-ft Hex nuts 13.5 120

-Decal needs to be placed on or near battery box for future service reference.
-One 5/16 in. and one 3/8 in. hex nut are supplied per battery for wing nut replacement.
+The decal needs to be placed on or near the battery box for future service reference.
+One 5/16 in. and one 3/8 in. hex nut is supplied per battery for wing nut replacement.
 Metric hex nuts are not supplied.